Combat

 Combat Sequence

-The Party wins ties.
+The GM wins ties.

 Combat Action Types